A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says | KRDO

 The case began in 2010 when the search for a missing woman led to the unexpected discovery of the Gilgo Four – who were found bound in camouflaged burlap along the same quarter mile stretch of roadway.

-By the time authorities ultimately found the remains of the missing woman, Shannan Gilbert, a year later, they had uncovered a total of 11 sets of remains along Long Beach’s South Shore – all within miles of Gilgo Beach.
+By the time authorities found the remains of the missing woman, Shannan Gilbert, a year later, they had uncovered a total of 11 sets of remains along Long Island’s South Shore – all within miles of Gilgo Beach.

 After the cases went unsolved for more than a decade, a multiagency investigative task force was formed in early 2022 to revisit them.